 With regard to her asbestos litigation practice, Ms. Resnick-Parigian represents trade workers, including insulators, plumbers, pipefitters, auto mechanics, and carpenters afflicted by occupational and environmental illnesses, such as asbestosis, certain cancers and mesothelioma.

-In the course of her practice in New York City, Ms. Resnick-Parigian participated in the Brooklyn Navy Yard asbestos trials in both New York Supreme Court and in the United States District Court, where she obtained combined verdicts in excess of six million dollars.
+In the course of her practice in New York City, Ms. Resnick-Parigian participated in the Brooklyn Navy Yard asbestos trials in both New York Supreme Court and in the United States District Court, where she obtained combined verdicts in excess of $6 million dollars.
 In addition to her asbestos work, Ms. Resnick-Parigian successfully tried and settled cases in the areas of lead poisoning, premises liability, motor vehicle accidents, slip and falls, and numerous other plaintiff personal injury cases.

 In 1996, Ms. Resnick-Parigian successfully tried and then retried a case in the United States District Court for the Southern District of New York, involving a defective meat grinder, which caused her client’s hand to be amputated.
-The retrial resulted in a jury verdict in excess of one million dollars.
+The retrial resulted in a jury verdict in excess of $1 million dollars.
 The matter was appealed by the defendants.
 The meat grinder had been modified and its safety guard removed, but Ms. Resnick-Parigian argued that the manufacturer was still under a duty to warn of dangers associated with potential modifications after the sale of the product.
 The Court of Appeals, Second Circuit, agreed and new law in the state of New York was established regarding a manufacturer’s duty to warn of potential modifications.
 (In re Liriano v.
 Hobart Corp., 170 F3d 264 (2d Cir., 1999)).

 Ms. Resnick-Parigian has lectured in the area of breast implant litigation, products liability litigation and asbestos litigation.
 She also appeared on Court TV, as a participant in a mock mediation.